 TCP

-The tcp input plugin allows to retrieve structured JSON or raw messages over a TCP network interface (TCP port).
+The TCP input plugin lets you retrieve structured JSON or raw messages over a TCP network interface (TCP port).

 Configuration Parameters